 The teams will first play across three pools of four with each team playing the other three teams in their pool.
 The two top teams in each pool, together with the two best-third-placed teams, will qualify for the quarter-finals, a stage that returns to the women’s Rugby World Cup for the 2021 tournament.

 As well as the addition of quarter-finals, the match schedule has been revised to guarantee longer rest periods, which will greatly benefit player welfare.
-These changes mean that the tournament window increases from 23 to 35 days, while squad sizes will also increase from 28 to 30.
+RWC 2021 was due to be 35 days in length, but has also been expanded to 43 days, including pre-tournament preparation in New Zealand, while squad sizes will also increase from 28 to 30.

 Teams will be seeded from one to eight for the quarter-finals, based on the position they finished in their respective pools and most competition points scored, with the quarter-final make-up being: seed 1 v seed 8, seed 2 v seed 7, seed 3 v seed 6 and seed 4 v seed 5.